Stradbally, County Waterford: Medieval period

 In 1215, King John granted the custody of the counties of Waterford and Desmond (most of Cork and Kerry) to Thomas fitz Anthony.
-This was a reward for fitz Anthony’s support for the king in fighting rebel barons in England at the time.
-Thomas fitz Anthony seems to have founded the medieval town of Stradbally, which was situated at the centre of his lordship (he also founded Thomastown in Co.
-Kilkenny).
+This was a reward for fitz Anthony's support for the king in fighting rebel barons in England at the time.
+Thomas fitz Anthony seems to have founded the medieval town of Stradbally, which was situated at the centre of his lordship (he also founded Thomastown in County Kilkenny).
 Thomas fitz Anthony died in 1226 or 1227 and the lordship subsequently passed to one of his sons-in-law, Thomas de Dene.
 When Thomas de Dene's son Reginald died in 1302, he held a quarter of the town of Stradbally from the king.
 Stradbally subsequently passed to a branch of the FitzGeralds, Earls of Desmond, who held it until the early 18th century.
 In 1300, when King Edward I levied his Irish domains to finance his war against Scotland, Stradbally was one of five towns in the county to be assessed for special payments.
 It is also known that Stradbally had a mill, as there are references to it in 1298 and 1336, but its location is not known.
 All this suggests that Stradbally was an important medieval town.
 All that remains of medieval Stradbally, however, is its church; it is not known what became of the rest of the town.
 In 1654 the Civil Survey described Stradbally as ‘a County Towne with a greate many howses’, which suggests that the medieval settlement had survived in some form up until then.